 Not surprising, during Kryder’s rule, most of the serious rivals to his rank lost patience with his taunts and challenged him before they were ready.
 Each had died in the ensuing dominance battle.
 Kryder made sure of that.

-Grant’s survival had depended almost exclusively on keeping his shit together and not giving into Kryder’s jeers.
+Grant’s survival had depended almost exclusively on keeping his shit together and not giving in to Kryder’s taunts.
 But Grant hadn’t succeeded this far on his own.
-Without Ryan’s level-headedness, Grant would have caved years ago, and he’d be dancing with the worms.
+Without Ryan’s level head, Grant would have caved years ago, and he’d be dancing with the worms.

 As for their current predicament, every time he, Ryan and those loyal to Grant effected a rescue, they walked a tightrope with Kryder.
 Would this be the moment that Kryder decided to hell with protocol and kill Grant outright?
 He’d come close more than once.